On the geometry and arithmetic of infinite translation surfaces: Fields associated with translation surfaces

 If $S$ is a precompact translation surface of genus $g$, then $[\Ktr(S):\Q]\leq g$.
 Moreover, the traces of elements in $\Gamma(S)$ are algebraic integers (see \cite{Mc}).
-When dealing with tame translation surfaces, such algebraic properties do not hold in general. \begin{proposition} For each $g\in\N\cup\{\infty\}$ there exists a tame translation surface $S_g$ of infinite genus and one end such that $[\Ktr(S_g):\Q]=g+1$.
-Moreover, $\Gamma(S)$ is generated by $g$ hyperbolic elements whose traces are not algebraic numbers. \end{proposition} \begin{proof} Let $\{\lambda_n\}$ be an infinite sequence of $\Q$-lineraly independent non algebraic numbers and define
+When dealing with tame translation surfaces, such algebraic properties do not hold in general. \begin{proposition} For each $n\in\N\cup\{\infty\}$ there exists a tame translation surface $S_n$ of infinite genus such that the transcendence degree of the field extension $\emKtr(S_n)/\Q$ is $n$. $S_n$ can be chosen to be a Loch Ness monster. \end{proposition} \begin{proof} Let $\{\lambda_1, \ldots, \lambda_n\}$ be $\Q$-algebraically independent real numbers with $|\lambda_i| > 2$.
+Define

+$G_n$ is countable and a subgroup of the diagonal group.
+In particular, $G_n$ is disjoint from the set $\mathcal{U}$ of contraction matrices; compare \Cref{P:PSV} for the definition of $\mathcal{U}$.
+Thus, we can apply \Cref{P:PSV} and obtain a surface $S_n$ with Veech group $G_n$.
+We have